ckolbPTB/mri-nufft/_sources/generated/autoexamples/example_readme.rst

 .. _sphx_glr_generated_autoexamples_example_readme.py:

-Minimal Example script
+Minimal example script
 ======================

-This script shows how to use the package to perform a simple NUFFT.
+An example to show how to perform a simple NUFFT.

 ..
-GENERATED FROM PYTHON SOURCE LINES 7-58
+GENERATED FROM PYTHON SOURCE LINES 7-36

 .. code-block:: Python